 10. Tab Groups

 The Tab Groups flag allows users to create and manage groups of tabs in Google Chrome.
 This can be useful for organizing tabs, keeping track of related tabs, or simply for aesthetics.
-When creating a tab group, users can give it a name and color.
+When creating a tab group, you can assign it a name and color.
 Tabs can then be added to the group by dragging and dropping them into the desired group.
 Tab groups can be collapsed and expanded, and tabs can be moved between groups.
 The Tab Groups flag is an experimental feature and is subject to change.

 URL: chrome://flags/#tab-groups-save